-By focusing on companies, we can tune the platform for business use cases.
-For professional designers, our goal is to automate rote tasks and augment brainstorming.
-For non-designers, the goal is to make creating and editing designs as simple as creating and editing PowerPoint presentations.
+For professional designers, our goal is to automate rote tasks and augment the creative process.
+For non-designers, the goal is to make design and image generation as simple as PowerPoint.

 Our product philosophy is straightforward: software should be like Frappuccinos.
 You could buy the equipment and ingredients then spend five minutes every day mixing the perfect Frappuccino for 10% of what you pay Starbucks.

 But you don’t.
 Instead, you happily plop down $5 and walk out the door with a smile on your face and a Frappuccino in hand.
 Because the convenience is worth $5.

 The process is frictionless.
 (Pardon the VC-speak.)
 Order.
 Pay.
 Leave.
 You can create a Starbucks account; you can pay anonymously; or you could pay as Spiderman if you're so inclined.

 Software isn’t like this.
 For security and convenience, most SaaS and software providers require accounts and often monthly charges.
 Even if you only intend to use them once or twice per year.
 They want a relationship when all you want is a Frappuccino.
 (You heartless commitment-phobe!
 Get help.)
 Worst of all, some companies charge $50 for a Frappuccino while imposing another layer of commitment through credits.